ben/ben.github.com/_drafts/highfive.md

 That last one, though – that would be pretty tricky to pull off without the magic of technology.
 Anyone can send anyone a "thanks!" with a monetary gift attached, in a very public way, and with zero friction.

-You're probably thinking this must be limited in some way, and you'd be right, but there are surprisingly few; the visibility of this action lends it a certain *gravitas*, and nobody seems to want to mess with that.
+## Peer Recognition

+If you have experience with HR practices, you'll recognize this as a peer-recognition program.
+This kind of practice hooks into the deeply-wired human preference towards recognition; people want other people to think they're awesome, even more than they want money.
+"But" you'll say, "this involves money, too!"
+Oddly, the recipients of said money won't actually see it that way – the gift card is more of a signal that this is serious recognition rather than just a pat on the back.
+Of course, the receiver will like the money, but when they spend it on something, that thing will then remind them of the original high-five, which feeds back into the peer-recognition drive.
+See?
+That money isn't really money.

+Now this is obviously subject to some limits.
+You can't high-five yourself, for instance, and there's a daily cap on how much money a single person can give away, but we haven't actually run into any of these yet.
+Part of this is the group of people I work with, who are among the least selfish and most generous people I've ever worked with.
+But some of it is that the gifts are public; you don't toast someone at a dinner party without a good reason (or at least a good speech), and this is no different.

 ## What Happened Next

-(TODO)
+We introduced this at an all-hands retreat in California, and the immediate uptake was pretty good: there were more than a dozen high-fives the first day alone, and a similar number in the following week.
+Once the novelty wore off, the general usage has been fairly steady, but it's hard to draw any kind of conclusions from a month of usage by 13 core staffers.

+We're already seeing some interesting emergent behavior, though.
+One idea was to use this to send performance awards to contract employees, which turns this program into a top-down recognition program, more like a bonus.
+We've also seen some "creative" conversational uses, like trying to high-five an entire website.

+## What Happens Now

-This has already yielded some interesting results, and we're only in our first month with it.
+So this has already yielded some interesting results, and we're only in our first month with it.
 We're looking forward to seeing how it plays out over a longer period of time, and whether other teams think it's useful enough to steal.

-## Appendix: How It Works

 We've released the `hubot-tangocard-highfive` plugin into the wild, and it's [completely open-source](highfive).
 Basically it just ties together a few APIs behind a pretty simplistic UI: [Slack](https://api.slack.com/), [Tango Card](tango) for the gift cards, and a [Google spreadsheet](https://github.com/jpillora/node-edit-google-spreadsheet) for logging transactions.

-Much of this is made pretty easy by the thriving ecosystem around [Node](node) and [Hubot](hubot), so it's only fitting that we make this available for anyone to use.
+This whole thing was rendered pretty easy by the thriving ecosystem around [Node](node) and [Hubot](hubot), so it's only fitting that we make this available for anyone to use.
-If you end up using it at your company (or need help getting started), [I'd love to hear about it](https://twitter.com/benstraub)!
+If you end up using it at your company (or need help getting started), [I'd love to hear from you](https://twitter.com/benstraub).

 [gridium]: http://www.gridium.com/
 [chatops]: http://venturebeat.com/2014/12/16/everything-you-wanted-to-know-about-chatops-but-were-afraid-to-ask/